shpatrickguo/shpatrickguo/README.md

 ## Nice to meet you! <img src="https://raw.githubusercontent.com/shpatrickguo/shpatrickguo/master/wave.gif" width="30px">
 Hi, my name is Patrick Guo.

-I'm a project collaborator for @IPTE
+CURRENTLY TRYING TO DECORATE README PAGE.
+SO A LOT OF STUFF IN PROGRESS

 <p align="center">
   <a href="#">